Common name: Skullcap

 Characteristics: American skullcap is a perennial member of the mint family and it grows in meadows and swamps in Northern American (Awad et al., 2003).

 History: For many centuries, a relative of American skullcap (Scutellaria lateriflora) called Chinese skullcap (Scutellaria baicalensis) has been used to treat allergies and as a sedative (Castleman, 2004).
 However, the two species have different traditional uses in herbalism and should not be confused.
 American skullcap was used by the Native Americans in North America as a sedative and tonic (Barceloux, 2008).
 The first introduction of American skullcap into the medical system was by Dr. Vandesveer of Roysfield, New Jersey in 1772 who claimed it could treat rabies, this was later disproven (Castleman, 2004).
 However, herbalists of time subsequently found skullcap useful for treating anxiety, insomnia, and other neurological complaints.

 Science: Skullcap contains flavonoids that are of interest because of their anti-oxidant and anti-tumour activities (Cole, 2008; Wojcikowski et al., 2007), this gives skullcap potential to have a healthier profile than mainstream anti-anxiety pharmaceutical drugs.
 There are two human studies of acceptable quality that show positive effects against anxiety and depression (Wolfson, 2003; Brock et al., 2014), thus supporting the traditional usage of skullcap.

-Safety: Skullcap is very safe to use.
+Safety: High.
 However, for those already taking sedative medication, there is a risk of an additive effect with harmful consequences so caution in dosing is recommended.

 Research on models